smallhadroncollider/taskell/roadmap.md

 ## Features

+- Configuration options
+    > See #54
+    * [ ] Padding
+    * [ ] Move to top of list - different key binding?
+    * [ ] Show toggle bar
 - Edit task text in DETAIL mode
     > Need to be able to select different parts of the DETAIL modal.
 Probably need to rethink Mode constructors.
 - Pressing Undo in DUE mode should undo without leaving view
     > Fallthrough to NORMAL events more generally?
+Might require rethinking modes to separate behaviour and things being tracked?
+- Date validation
+- Use relative times for due dates
+    > e.g. 1w, 2d, 1w 2d (see `man sleep` options for ideas)
 - Add a List widget for common actions between tasks and sub-tasks
     > Or use a typeclass... somehow?
     * [ ] Moving around